Command Gate

 | Unknown / future tools | Always ask user |

-File tools within the workspace scope are auto-allowed without a popup, so normal agent file operations stay fast.
-Only out-of-scope file access and all MCP/shell calls prompt you.
+File tools within the project scope are auto-allowed without a popup, so normal agent file operations stay fast.
+Only out-of-scope file access and non-wick MCP calls prompt you.

 Approval modes